 Satellite images are utilized in a wide range of areas and applications such as national land management, natural disaster monitoring, marine resource management, agriculture and forestry, environmental weather observation, and national security to create huge added values.

-The world satellite image market was worth around USD 2 billion in 2015, and is expected to grow at an annual average rate of about 8% until 2023.
+The world satellite image market was worth around USD 1.7 billion in 2015, and is expected to steadily grow to the size of around USD 3.0 billion in 2025.

-Satellite images have thus far generated an economic effect far in excess of the actual cost of satellite development, as proven by the import-substitution effect of KRW 557.9 billion of Multipurpose Satellite No. 2, which completed its mission after being launched in 2006.
+Satellite images have thus far generated an economic effect far in excess of the actual cost of satellite development, as proven by the import-substitution effect of KRW 557.8 billion of Multi-purpose Satellite 2, which completed its mission in 2015 after being launched in 2006.

 The Multipurpose Practical Satellites Nos.
 3, 3A and 5, in particular, generate outstanding satellite image assets such as sub-meter class (70cm and 55cm class) high-resolution satellite images and radar-IR images, which are leading the global market for commercial satellite images.